eugenius1/eugenius1.github.io/_drafts/my-investing-journey-1-the-awakening.md

 is not **sticking to the plan when underperforming**.
 Of the 18% of fund managers that beat the market in a 15-year period, 97% underperformed the market for at least 5 of those years.
-I think for many active, retail investors there's also the emotional element of buying high and selling low instead of holding long-term.
+I think for many active, retail investors there's also the emotional pitfall of buying high and selling low instead of holding long-term.

-Having said this, the pandemic and its lockdowns gave me a lot of **time to learn** and practice active investing.
+Having said that, the pandemic and its lockdowns gave me a lot of **time to learn** and practice active investing.
 I am confident in my general analytical skills.
 Having a long time horizon and relatively high risk appetite gives me **room for error** and time to correct my strategy.